 1. Patient monitoring

 One of the key ways that IoT interacts with the healthcare industry is via patient monitoring.
-By giving doctors the ability to access constant real-time updates about their patients no matter where said patient may be, the medical professionals now have a more extensive knowledge base than ever before.
+By giving doctors the ability to access constant real-time updates about their patients no matter where the said patient may be, the medical professionals now have a more extensive knowledge base than ever before.
 And all this can be accomplished (and is in use today) via small wearable devices that can send back reams of information without being intrusive or confining the patient to an indefinite hospital stay.

-One the biggest impacts that IoT is having on the health industry is by making the whole process more efficient.
+One of the biggest impacts that IoT is having on the health industry is by making the whole process more efficient.
 In the Accenture survey, 33% of medical providers and 42% of medical payers reported extensive cost savings due to the use of remote patient monitoring.
 For medical providers, that percentage increased with 42% saying there were extensive cost savings as a result of IoT when it came to wellness and prevention.

 Besides cost savings due to increased efficiency, better health outcomes are also the result of the increased operational efficiency from IoT.
 Today, some hospitals use a real-time tracking system for their inventory so they know exactly the types and the amounts of specific medical supplies they have on-site.
 This type of connectivity allows medical professionals to avoid running out of a stock of a certain medicine or experiencing delays due to an inventory error.